BlendedSiteGenerator/Blended/README.md

 ## Working with Plugins

+You can install plugins from PyPi, for example `pip install blended_google_analytics`.
+You can also install plugins from GitHub using `blended install-plugin`.

 To use plugins, include them in the `plugins` list in `config.py`.

 If the plugin is meant to be called in your templates, ex. `{html_comment_box}` then insert it into the plugins list like `plugins = ["html_comment_box"]`.